sivasanjay14/CineCritic-AI-Chatbot/README.md

 ## Acknowledgment
 I would like to express my sincere gratitude to Lovely Professional University for providing the academic platform and necessary resources to complete this project.<br>
-A special thanks to [Nagadevara Satya Sudheer](https://github.com/sudheernaidu42) for his dedication, technical support, and collaboration throughout the development of CineCritic AI.
+A special thanks to [Nagadevara Satya Sudheer](https://github.com/sudheernaidu42) for his dedication, technical support, and collaboration throughout the development of Project.